neelash93/form-planner/README.md

 ACTLabs Form Planner is currently hosted at 'http://form-planner.actlabs.org'

 The website offers basic authorization.
 You will not be able to access them unless you enter the correct credentials.
-They are:
-**username:** actlabs
-**password:** formplanner

 # **Technologies Used**